Is your recruitment process damaging or enhancing your corporate brand?

 On reflection and with all this in mind, are you confident that your Executive Search firm or recruitment company has the capacity and passion to act as an extension of your business brand?
 Are you investing enough time to ensure they are fully equipped to represent your corporate image in the market and make a positive impression from the outset?
 Are you giving feedback on unsuccessful individuals so they are able to walk away from your company with a positive impression even if they are not successful?
 Or has this article been food for thought….?

-Stuart Denson and David Pinney are Search Consultants at Executives in Africa and would be delighted to discuss this subject further with you.
-Contact firstname.lastname@example.org or email@example.com
+David Pinney is an Executive Search Consultants at Executives in Africa and would be delighted to discuss this subject further with you.
+Contact him at email@example.com